Robert-96/dezmereanrobert.com/content/posts/arrange-act-and-assert-pattern.md

 ## Using the AAA Pattern with `pytest`

-Let's illustrate the AAA pattern with two examples: a simple test case for the [`split`](https://docs.python.org/3/library/stdtypes.html#str.split) string method and a more complex test case for a [FastAPI](https://fastapi.tiangolo.com/) endpoint from an URL Shortener app.
+Let's illustrate the AAA pattern with two examples: a simple test case for the [`split`](https://docs.python.org/3/library/stdtypes.html#str.split) string method and a more complex test case for a [FastAPI](https://fastapi.tiangolo.com/) endpoint from a URL Shortener app.
 We'll use the [`pytest`](https://docs.pytest.org) framework for both examples.

 ### Example 1: Testing the `split` String Method